 How did Latin spread?

-As the Roman empire grew, the Roman way of life and the Latin language was imposed on the conquered people in the Roman colonies who spoke other languages.
+As the Roman empire grew, the Roman way of life and the Latin language were imposed on the conquered people in the Roman colonies who spoke other languages.

-The main counties the Romans conquered included the following present-day countries:
+The main countries the Romans conquered included the following present-day countries:

 In the 5th century, as the empire declined and eventually collapsed in 476 CE, Vulgar Latin began to fragment and evolve independently in these different areas into dozens of distinctly different languages (and dialects).